0xAX/linux-insides/Concepts/linux-cpu-4.md

 }
 ```

 and returns its result.
 In this case all job is done by the `notifier_call_chain` function.
-Main purpose of this function informs registered notifiers about an asynchronous event:
+Main purpose of this function is to inform registered notifiers about an asynchronous event:

 ```C
 static int notifier_call_chain(struct notifier_block **nl,